rakheshster/docker-stubby-dnsmasq/README.md

 Note: The service unit file is set to only restart if the service is aborted.
 This is intentional in case you want to `docker stop` the container sometime.

 ## Notes
 This is my second Docker image.
-I have a similar [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image.
+If it's of interest, I have a similar [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image.

 While creating this Stubby + Dnsmasq image I spent some time setting up multistage builds and thinking about how to store data.
 Again, nothing fancy but all of this was a learning experience for me so I am quite pleased.
 These learnings are now incorporated in the [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image too.

+I have since updated both images with other things I've picked up (e.g. multi-arch builds).